paapaabdullahm/docker-cron/README.md

-# WP Cron
+# Docker Cron

-WP Cron is a dockerized service with a set of cron jobs for automating routine SysAdmin tasks for a dockerized application.
+Docker Cron is a dockerized service with a set of cron jobs for automating routine SysAdmin tasks for a dockerized application.
 The cron jobs can easily be customized or completely overridden by bind mounting your own scripts.

 Some use cases currently implemented:
 - Update and upgrade packages on the docker host where your application is running.

-Some use cases soon to be implemented:
+Other use cases soon to be implemented:
 - Cleanup after docker leftovers.
 - Backup application data to object store.
 - Backup databases to object store.